mikewest/fallow/data/articles/2008/10/gently-abandoning-dead-to-me-projects.markdown

 ### [PerfectTime][pt_code] ###

 Could PerfectTime have been more pompously named?
-Blame why_, [it was his idea][why].
+Blame _why, [it was his idea][why].
 This is a small JavaScript library that automatically converts timestamps on a page into the user's timezone.
 Useful, but not to me.
 I've developed [doubts about it's accessibility][abbr], and even more doubts about it's widsom in general.
 That said, it's a decent little tool that I'm never going to touch again.

 So, I'm [releasing the code][pt_code] under the [MIT license][].
 It's up on GitHub now, and it's yours for the forking.